 Table of Contents

 For a few years now, Business Intelligence (BI) has helped companies to collect, analyze, monitor, and present their data in an efficient way to extract actionable insights that will ensure sustainable growth.
-With this industry having its boom in the past decade, the offer of new solutions with different features has grown exponentially making the market as competitive as ever.
+With this industry having its boom in the past decade, the offer of new solutions with diverse capabilities has grown exponentially making the market as competitive as ever.

-In fact, it is expected that by 2025, the BI market will grow to $33.3 billion, paired with the fact that 33% of large-sized businesses will practice decision intelligence by 2023.
-And not just that, with COVID-19 and remote work now being a permanent business practice, the need for more intuitive platforms that will facilitate teamwork has become critical.
+In fact, it is expected that, by 2025, the BI market will grow to $33.3 billion, paired with the fact that 33% of large-sized businesses will practice decision intelligence by 2023.
+And not just that, with COVID-19 and remote work now being a permanent business practice, the need for more intuitive platforms that will facilitate teamwork across the board has become critical.

-Taking all these into consideration, it is impossible to ignore the benefits that your business can endure from implementing BI tools into their data management process.
-If you are looking to enter the BI software world but don't know which features you should look for before investing in one, this post will cover the top business intelligence features and benefits to help you make an informed decision.
+Taking all these into consideration, it is impossible to ignore the benefits that your business can reap from implementing BI tools into its data management process.
+If you are looking to enter the BI software world but don't know what you should look for before investing in one, this post will cover the top business intelligence features and benefits to help you make an informed decision.

 Let's get to it!